COMP 303- COMPUTER ARCHITECTURE

 Theory and practice of 3D computer graphics.
 Topics covered include graphics systems and models; geometric representations and transformations; graphics programming; input and interaction; viewing and projections; compositing and blending; illumination and color models; shading; texture mapping; animation; rendering and implementation; hierarchical and object-oriented modeling; scene graphs; 3D reconstruction and modeling.

-COMP 415- DISTRIBUTED COMP.
-SYSTEMS
+COMP 415- DISTRIBUTED COMPUTING SYSTEMS

 Credits:3